404-unfound/404unfound/content/writeups/DuCTF_23/actually-proxed/index.md

 Within the `secret_server` folder, the code is the same as the original `proxed` challenge.
 As a quick reminder, this code is responsible for parsing HTTP headers, extracting the IP address from the `X-Forwarded-For` header, and checking if it matches the IP address `31.33.33.7` If they match, the flag is returned.

 However, the `proxy` folder brings a twist to the challenge.
 Upon reviewing the code, we can see that it parses the request and appends our own IP address to the end of the HTTP header.
-Thus, we won't be able to solve it by just passing an `X-Forwarded-For` header with the matching IP address 😔
+Thus, we won't be able to solve it by just passing an `X-Forwarded-For` header with the matching IP address, as it'll simply be overwritten with the appended IP address 😔

 ```go
 func main() {